 Allow me to introduce myself…

-I am a mother of three active children.
-As a parent, I know how busy life can be!
+I am a mother of three adult children.
+But I remember how busy life can be with a young family!
 In trying to balance work, family responsibilities, and children’s school and extracurricular activities, we sometimes procrastinate on doing really important things, like making sure our spouses and children are protected in the event of our incapacity or death.

 In fact, most parents I meet have not prepared a will or legally named a guardian for their minor children.
 The reasons vary, but it’s often a combination of not wanting to think about an emotionally painful subject, lacking the time and energy to get it done, and fearing that an attorney’s services will simply cost too much.
 Families with young children often assume they don’t have an “estate” worth planning or that their families will take care of everything if ever the need arises.